Everything you need to know about Blue Whale Watching in Loreto

 As a popular filming location for international broadcasters like BBC and National Geographic, Mexico is one of the best places in the world to spot the endangered blue whale.
 Here, on the east coast, the Pacific Ocean separates the Baja California Peninsula from the Mexican mainland by a patch of water called the Gulf of California (also known as The Sea of Cortez or Cortés).
 It was French Explorer Jacques Cousteau who described this area as “the world’s aquarium” – a testament to the sheer diversity of wildlife found in this patch of ocean.
 And it’s also here that blue whales transit the Gulf during their annual migration.

 It’s thought that there are between 10,000 to 25,000 blue whales left.
 Of these, around 2800 can be found transiting the coast of California (USA) to the Gulf of California (Mexico) – the largest known population in the world.
-While it is possible to spot blue whales from other parts of the peninsula, such as La Paz and Los Cabos, the best place in Mexico to see blue whales is without a doubt Loreto.
+While it is possible to spot blue whales from other parts of the peninsula, such as La Paz and Los Cabos, the best place in Mexico to see blue whales is, without a doubt, Loreto.

 The waters around Loreto give you the most reliable opportunity for whale sightings.
 The area of ocean here is known as Parque Nacional Bahía de Loreto (Loreto Bay National Marine Park).
 The marine park provides blue whales with perfect conditions to mate and calve, with babies learning to swim and feed.
 Blue whales migrate to Loreto Bay every year to take advantage of the warmer waters, which are protected by the curved coastline and 5 outer-lying islands.

 Loreto Bay National Marine Park didn’t always offer blue whales this protection though.
-In the 1990s, local citizens became concerned about the impact fishing and development was having on the bay.
+In the 1990s, local citizens became concerned about the impact fishing and development were having on the bay.
 They campaigned and petitioned for over three years to preserve the bay’s natural environment, and in 1996 the waters around Loreto were declared a National Park.
 Fishing in the park is now highly regulated with lots of restrictions to allow the fish population to return.

 The park contains 5 large uninhabited islands: Isla Coronado, Isla del Carmen, Isla Danzante, Isla Monserrat, and Isla Santa Catalina.
 Due to its protected status as a national park, the waters and islands around Loreto are home to lots of animals, including several endangered species.
-Some of the animals you might see here include blue, fin and humpback whales, dolphins, turtles, sea lions, frigate birds, blue footed boobies, brown pelicans, angel fish, parrot fish, sierra, dorado, rainbow wrasses and pufferfish.
+Some of the animals you might see here include blue, fin and humpback whales, dolphins, turtles, sea lions, frigate birds, blue-footed boobies, brown pelicans, angel fish, parrot fish, sierra, dorado, rainbow wrasses and pufferfish.
 As a testament to its natural beauty, in 2005 the bay was declared a UNESCO World Heritage Site.

 Interactive Loreto Map